 The Wally West years are widely considered as the best era of the Flash and it produced a ton of wonderful stories that are definitely worth your time.
 This 1991 issue written by William Messner-Loebs, Nobody Dies, was one of those remarkable stories that were slowly cementing Wally in the heart of the readers.

 This is a one-issue story and is actually very simple: bad guys are trying to steal stuff and have no qualms in killing people and Wally goes there to stop them.
-As the story progresses, Wally has to save a lot of people and that includes a woman falling down from a plane, which forces the Flash to push himself even further to reach her on the air when he doesn’t even have the ability to fly.
+As the story progresses, Wally has to save a lot of people and that includes a woman falling from a plane, which forces the Flash to push himself even further to reach her on the air when he can’t even fly.

-Unluckly, there are not collections of this part of the Wally West era, so if you want to read the story you’ll hae to go check comics bins.
+Unluckily, there are no collections of this part of the Wally West era.
+But you can go read Flash #54 digital version on Amazon or go and check comics bins.
 If anybody finds a book that collects them, please let me know!

 12. The Death of Iris West.
 Vol. 1 #275-284 (1979-1980)